git-jared/CSE3311-TEAM-8/README.md

         Use link: https://nodejs.org/en/download/

 Step 2: Next, open your terminal and install expo-cli.
-        Command Windows and Mac: npm i -g expo-cli Command for Mac: If permissions are not configured: sudo npm i -g expo-cli
+        Command for Windows and Mac: npm i -g expo-cli
+        Additional: For Mac - If permissions are not configured, use command: sudo npm i -g expo-cli

 Step 3: Now install Expo Client on your phone from Appstore or Playstore.